saferactive/saferactive-eatlas/README.md

 # Dockerfile manages your npm/React build steps
 # REACT_APP_MAPBOX_ACCESS_TOKEN is required but app should run
 docker build -t eatlas .
-# then bind plumber's default 8000 port to any of your choice
+# note: here we bind internal 8000 to external (host machine)'s 8001.
+The reason for internal 8000 is in the Dockerfile we use 8000 as the plumber port.
+It is your choice how you want to do this.
 docker run -d -p 8000:8001 --name eatlas eatlas
 ```